secwexen/secwexen/README.md

 ---

 © 2026 secwexen.
-This repository is licensed under the MIT License.
+All rights reserved.

 ---